Topological modular forms with level structure: decompositions and duality: Splittings for topological modular forms with level structure

 and after $3$-localization as

-As $TMF_1(2)$ is $8$-periodic, this decomposition simplifies after inverting $\Delta$ and still localizing at $3$ to
+As $\TMF_1(2)$ is $8$-periodic, this decomposition simplifies after inverting $\Delta$ and still localizing at $3$ to

-In general, the formulae for the decompositions for the $Tmf$-modules are the same as the corresponding ones for the decompositions of the vector bundles.
+In general, the formulae for the decompositions for the $\Tmf$-modules are the same as the corresponding ones for the decompositions of the vector bundles.
 See Appendix C of \cite{MeiDecMod} for tables of decompositions and Section 4 of op.\ cit.\ for the general formulae. \end{example}

-\begin{remark} In the previous example we saw that in the $2$-local and $3$-local decompositions for $TMF_1(5)$ all even shifts of $TMF_1(3)$ and $TMF_1(2)$, respectively, occur equally often up to the respective periodicities.
-Moreover, \cite[Theorem 4.18]{MeiDecMod} and the paragraph thereunder can be used to show that $TMF_1(n)$ will $l$-locally always decompose into (unshifted) copies of $TMF_1(5)$, at least if $\pi_1Tmf_1(n)$ is $l$-torsionfree.
-Thus, all even shifts of $TMF_1(3)$ and $TMF_1(2)$ up to their respective periodicities occur equally often in the $2$- and $3$-local decompositions of $TMF_1(n)$ if $\pi_1Tmf_1(n)$ is $l$-torsionfree for $l=2$ and $l=3$, respectively. \end{remark}
+\begin{remark} In the previous example we saw that in the $2$-local and $3$-local decompositions for $\TMF_1(5)$ all even shifts of $\TMF_1(3)$ and $\TMF_1(2)$, respectively, occur equally often up to the respective periodicities.
+Moreover, \cite[Theorem 4.18]{MeiDecMod} and the paragraph thereunder can be used to show that $\TMF_1(n)$ will $l$-locally always decompose into (unshifted) copies of $\TMF_1(5)$, at least if $\pi_1\Tmf_1(n)$ is $l$-torsionfree.
+Thus, all even shifts of $\TMF_1(3)$ and $\TMF_1(2)$ up to their respective periodicities occur equally often in the $2$- and $3$-local decompositions of $\TMF_1(n)$ if $\pi_1\Tmf_1(n)$ is $l$-torsionfree for $l=2$ and $l=3$, respectively. \end{remark}

-\section{Equivariant $TMF$}
+\section{Equivariant $\TMF$}

-The main goal of this section is to apply our previous splitting results to equivariant $TMF$ as introduced in \cite{Lur07} (based on earlier ideas by Grojnowski and many others).
-The required background material on spectral algebraic geometry and oriented elliptic curve is now available in \cite{SAG} and \cite{LurEllII}.
+The main goal of this section is to apply our previous splitting results to equivariant $\TMF$ as introduced in \cite{Lur07} and \cite{LurEllIII} (based on earlier ideas by Grojnowski and many others).
+The required background material on spectral algebraic geometry and oriented elliptic curves can be found in \cite{SAG} and \cite{LurEllII}.
 In the first subsection we will formulate certain complements to \cite{LurEllII} to obtain the \emph{universal oriented elliptic curve}, whose basic properties we study.
-This is the basis for the treatment of equivariant $TMF$ in the second subsection.
-As some of the details of \cite{Lur07} are still not available, we stress that only the interpretation of our results requires the machinery of equivariant elliptic cohomology, but our results can be formulated without it as well.
+This is the basis for the treatment of equivariant $\TMF$ in the second subsection.
+We remark that only the interpretation of our results requires the machinery of equivariant elliptic cohomology, but our results can be formulated without it as well.